pnts/methodandmatter/source/words-make-worlds/a-few-thoughts-on-leadership.html.md

 We built a world of certainty on bed of sand, and now the foundations are eroding beneath us.

 On the one hand, this is pretty terrifying.
-On the other hand, it is very liberating!
+On the other, quite liberating!
 Sure, none of us have the answers, but I bet a lot of us together can sense, know, and figure out quite a lot.
 Not in the old way of “fixing” things, but in different, more collaborative ways of “shifting” things.

 Collectively we are billions of minds and hearts, trillions of eyes and hands, each one of us holding a unique view of the world from our specific location within it.
 Each of these views, due to the nature of being human, are incomplete, including the views of “leaders”.
 And if all our views are incomplete, all our visions are too.